Olha1984S/szoo-project/README.md

 QA testing project for the Szoo application.

 ## Description
-This is a QA testing project created for learning and portfolio purposes.
+This is a QA testing project created for portfolio purposes.
 The project includes a test plan, manual test cases, and automated tests.

 ## What I did